 An interruption of the probationary period may be granted for one year upon request when an event or compelling circumstances cause substantial impairment of a candidate's ability to pursue his or her teaching, scholarly activities, and/or service.
 No more than two such rollbacks will be granted.
 The candidate's record before the event must be consistent with the preservation of institutional quality.
-The criterion on this aspect is that the candidate is making appropriate, demonstrable progress toward attaining indefinite tenure.
+The criterion for preservation of institutional quality is that the candidate is making appropriate, demonstrable progress toward attaining indefinite tenure.
 Requests for rollbacks must be made in accordance with Campus and University policies and regulations.
-They should be initiated in writing by the faculty member, endorsed by the appropriate unit head and dean, and submitted for approval by the Provost and the Chancellor.
+They should be initiated in writing by the faculty member, endorsed by the appropriate unit head, submitted to the Dean for approval, and forwarded to the Provost and the Chancellor for approval.
 Confidentiality relating to the grounds of the request will be maintained.